kuzzleio/kuzzle/README.md

     $ docker-compose up

+**Note:** Kuzzle need an access to the web for download plugins.
+If you are behind a proxy, you have to run this [container](https://hub.docker.com/r/klabs/forgetproxy/).
+More information about plugins [here](/docs/plugins.md)

 ## Using Vagrant

 If you are not running Docker on your system, for instance if you are running Windows or MacOs, you can pop a virtual machine to run Kuzzle.